Cave Temples of Badami- Masterpieces of Chalukya Temple Art

 The chronological order of their construction is not known because of the lack of inscriptions.
 Only Cave – 3 has inscription detailing its dating.
 However, it is generally believed that they were constructed in the same sequence as their approach.

-This page is about Cave – 1.
+The rest of the page is about Cave – 1.
 Check the following pages for a detailed explanation of the other three caves:

 Cave – 1: Shiva Temple